knnv-ar/astro-tut1-build-a-blog/README.md

 # Astro.build official tutorial: Build a Blog

-## 1. Create and deploy your first Astro site
+## Unit 1 - Setup: create and deploy your first Astro site

 ### 1.1.
 Prepare your dev environment